0xhubed/mdreader/README.md

 This project is licensed under the MIT License - see the LICENSE file for details.

-## 🛠️ Development Notes
+## 🛠️ Technical Stack & AI Development

+**Core Technologies:**
 - Built with Flutter 3.x and Dart 3.x
 - Uses Provider for state management
 - Google Fonts for typography
 - SharedPreferences for settings storage
 - File picker for local file access

+**AI-Assisted Development:**
+- Leveraged Claude AI and GitHub Copilot for rapid Flutter adoption
+- Demonstrates cross-platform development from C#/C++ background
+- Full-stack implementation from UI/UX to Firebase integration

-The app is designed to be lightweight, fast, and respectful of user privacy while providing an excellent markdown reading experience.
+The app showcases rapid technology adoption using modern AI tools while maintaining privacy-first principles and delivering an excellent markdown reading experience.

 ## 🚀 Development Scripts